pkorobov/playing-wordle-with-rl/README.md

 -----

-You can also test it yourself in the end of `demo.ipynb`
+You can also test it yourself at the end of `demo.ipynb`